 Make a list of all suggested goals, with the ones mentioned most frequently at the top of the list.

 3. Schedule a strategic planning retreat.
-Now it’s time to schedule a retreat and even though people are really excited, keep it to about a half day.
-In fact, four hours is a good length of time.
-Any longer, and people may feel brain dead during the final hours.
-Any shorter, and you might not have time to thoroughly discuss everything.
-Saturday mornings work well, so people can clear their calendars and their minds and focus.
+Now it’s time to schedule a retreat and even though people are really excited, keep it to about a half day, maybe a little more if people are travelling to be part of the retreat.
+Saturday mornings work well for most organizations, giving attendees time and space to clear their calendars and their minds and focus.
 Build in time to share a meal to create an atmosphere of camaraderie.

 Pick a location that is convenient and comfortable.
 Libraries often have conference rooms you can reserve.
 Your Board members might have access to a conference room through their employers.
 A committee member’s living room is also fine, if everyone will fit comfortably and the house can be free from distractions during the retreat.
 Poll your committee to make sure almost everyone can make it.
 Let everyone know how important it is that they attend.